MLH/mlh-hackathon-organizer-guide/index.md

 Charter buses are typically the most affordable option for getting hackers to and from your event.
 Keep in mind as you plan that most buses fit 56 attendees, and the average cost per weekend is $3,300 (based on 31 hackathons in Spring 2014).
 Your hackathon date matters as well: for example, bus prices are often higher in April because so many schools charter them during that month for class trips.

-Many organizers have used [Sharethebus](https://www.sharethebus.com/) to make their bus organization process easier.
-Sharethebus removes all friction involved in bringing groups of people to your hackathon.
-Their web app makes it easy to organize, book, and join bus trips.

 1. **Determine how many seats you’ll need**